-Modern cloud computing services, such as Amazon EC2 and Microsoft Azure, are solely hosted by data centers and incapable of efficiently executing mobile applications due to the following reasons.
-First, mobile applications require immediate response, and hence suffer from the excessive network latency accessing the remote data centers.
+Modern cloud computing services are solely hosted by data centers and incapable of efficiently executing mobile applications due to the following reasons.
+First, several mobile applications require immediate response, and hence suffer from the excessive network latency accessing the remote data centers.
 Second, data centers provide virtualized cloud resources as Virtual Machines (VMs), each of which serves an enterprise user with high volumes of workloads or responds to a type of web requests.
-As a result, data centers also handle each mobile application using a separate VM no matter how small its amount of workload is, but incur significant overhead for global VM provisioning and management due to the huge number of mobile applications using the cloud.
-Such overhead may even exceed the expense of mobile program execution itself and overload the data centers during the peak hours.
+Should the approach be adopted to handle each mobile application, data centers will incur significant overhead for global VM provisioning and management.
+Edge computing is becoming the viable solution to reduce latency and overheads by placing VMs close to the mobile users, at the edge of the access network.

 Latest Selected Publications

 Christian Quadri; Sabrina Gaito; Gian Paolo Rossi, Big data inspired, proximity-aware 4G/5G service supporting urban social interactions, in IEEE International Conference on Smart Computing (SMARTCOMP 2016), IEEE 2016.